loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  1. It makes tests easier to understand, because it's immediately clear what model properties are relevant to the test.
 If the test was setting all required properties, it would be difficult to tell whether some of those properties may be actually relevant to the tested scenario.

  2. It makes tests easier to maintain.
-As our data model evolves, we will eventually need to add more required properties.
-If the tests were building product instances manually, we would have to fix all tests to set the new required property.
+As the data model evolves, you will eventually need to add more required properties.
+If the tests were building product instances manually, you would have to fix all tests to set the new required property.
 With a shared helper, there is only a single place where to add a value for the new required property.

 You can learn more about test data builders in [Use test data builders](./Testing-your-application.html#use-test-data-builders) section of [Testing your application](./Testing-your-application.html).

-Now that our tests are setting up the test data correctly, it's time to rework `ProductController` to make the tests pass again.
+Now that the tests are setting up the test data correctly, it's time to rework `ProductController` to make the tests pass again.

 ```ts
 import {ProductRepository} from '../repositories/product.repository';